kaustubhk24/blog-portfolio/blog/2020-09-10-write-a-java-program-to-search-an-element-in-an-array-list.md

 ---
-title: Write a Java program to search an element in an array list.
+title: Write a java program to search an element in an array list.
 date: 2020-09-10T08:33:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer